Ircama/construct-gallery/README.md

     example_key: t.Dict[str, dict] = dataclasses.field(default_factory=dict)
 ```

-The following elements describe the usage of the *GalleryItem* data class.

-- The `construct` parameter is mandatory and must refer a `construct` definition.
+The `construct` attribute is mandatory and must be referred to a `construct` definition.

+*GalleryItem* can collect `example_bytes`, which is a dictionary or ordered dictionary of bytes; this is the simplest mode and consists of a collection of `"label": bytes` key-value pairs.

-- the `clear_log` parameter is optional: when set to `True`, all related samples are deleted each time a `construct` is changed in the gallery through the GUI; otherwise, new samples are added at the bottom of the sample list.
+The `clear_log` attribute is optional: when set to `True`, all related samples are deleted each time a `construct` is changed in the gallery through the GUI; otherwise, new samples are added at the bottom of the sample list.
-- `contextkw` is a dictionary of *key:value* pairs of items to be passed to `construct` as arguments.

-AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
-Samples can be either described as `example_bytes` (an ordered dictionary of "sample": bytes), or `example_dict` (an ordered dictionary of "sample":bytes ("binary") and *reference* ("reference"), like in the sample) and `example_key` is a dictionary of *"reference": { key, description }*.

-The actual name of "reference" is determined by the `reference_label` parameter, by substituting spaces with underscores and uppercase letters with lowercase.
-Example, if `reference_label="MAC address"`, then the reference will be `"mac_address"`.
-AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
+All other attributes available with *gallery_descriptor* (*contextkw*, *example_dict*, *example_key*) are described later.

-Example of *GalleryItem* using `example_bytes` samples in basic and then ordered dictionary formats:
+Example of *GalleryItem* using the basic dictionary format of the `example_bytes` samples:

 ```python
 import construct as cs